References to you, or your, are references to any person accessing this internet site (http://www.handinhandinternational.org/) (the Website).

 - as part of our efforts to keep our site safe and secure;

-- to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you.
+- to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you;

-We may combine this information with information you give to us and information we collect about you.
-We may use this information and the combined information for the purposes set out above (depending on the types of information we receive).
+We may combine information we receive from third parties with information you give to us and information we collect about you.

 Links to other websites

 Under the Data Protection Laws, you have the right to ask us to provide details of the personal data we hold about you free of charge at reasonable intervals.
 If you believe that any of your personal data that we are holding is incorrect or incomplete, you have the right to request that we rectify the personal data relating to you.
 You also have the right to request the erasure of your personal data, a right to obtain and reuse your personal data for your own purposes or have the personal data transferred directly to another data controller and the right to complain to the supervisory authority, the Information Commissioner’s Office (ICO at ico.org.uk) about our data processing activities.
 These rights may be executed by sending an email to firstname.lastname@example.org or writing to us at 101-103 Baker Street, London, W1U 6LN, United Kingdom.

 If you have any questions, comments or suggestions, please let us know by contacting us at Caparo House, 101-103 Baker Street, London, W1U 6LN or email email@example.com.